knowsys/rulewerk/README.md

 Installation
 ------------

-The current release of Rulewerk is version 0.5.0.
+The current release of Rulewerk is version 0.5.0 and was released as *vlog4j* (all future releases will be published as *rulewerk*).
 The easiest way of using the library is with Maven.
 Maven users must add the following dependency to the dependencies in their pom.xml file:

 ```
 <dependency>
-	<groupId>org.semanticweb.rulewerk</groupId>
+	<groupId>org.semanticweb.vlog4j</groupId>
-	<artifactId>rulewerk-core</artifactId>
+	<artifactId>vlog4j-core</artifactId>
 	<version>0.5.0</version>
 </dependency>
 ```